John Tennant (Irish Legion): The United Irishmen

 The unsuccessful French expedition to invade Ireland in December 1796 alerted the Crown authorities to the real and present danger posed by the United Irishmen.
-Throughout 1797, severe measures were taken to breakup and disarm the United organisation which, in hope of French assistance, was increasingly intent on insurrection.
+Throughout 1797, severe measures were taken to break up and disarm the United organisation which, in the hope of French assistance, was increasingly intent on insurrection.
 John's brother William and other leaders were caught in a dragnet.
-William was later to suggest his arrest was due his being mistaken in an informant's report for his younger brother who had been in the chair at a meeting of the United Irish northern executive at which a rising was discussed.
+William was later to suggest his arrest was due to his being mistaken in an informant's report for his younger brother who had been in the chair at a meeting of the United Irish northern executive at which a rising was discussed.

 With two other Ulster delegates, Alexander Lowry and Bartholomew Teeling, John Tennant urged the movement's leaders in Dublin to act upon an offer presented by a conspiracy within the government's Clare, Kilkenny and Kildare militias to seize Dublin Castle.
 When this was rejected, and anticipating their own arrest, the three decided to leave Ireland and help solicit French assistance.

 Via Hamburg, Tennant reached Texel with Lowry on 5 August, where they met Tone aboard a Dutch fleet that was readying to carry a French and Dutch invasion force—but not, it seemed, to Ireland.
 When interviewed by General Daendels, the new Irish arrivals found themselves being closely questioned about Scotland.
 They assured him that, with Irish assistance, the United system had taken hold in some of the principal manufacturing towns, such as Paisley and Glasgow, but they were unable to say whether Scottish patriots were ready to rise in the case of an invasion.

-To Tone they reported that the revolutionary spirit in Ireland was waning.
+To Tone, they reported that the revolutionary spirit in Ireland was waning.
 The failure of the French to strike during the five weeks in the spring when the British navy was paralysed by the mutinies at Spithead and Nore had caused United men to almost suspect their leaders of having deceived them.
 Many who had held out until June, were now taking an oath of allegiance to the government and surrendering their arms.

 When in October the British naval victory at Camperdown dispelled any hopes of a Franco-Dutch assault, Tennent and Lowry accompanied Tone to Paris.
-On December 23 they had an audience with Napoleon.
+On 23 December they had an audience with Napoleon.
 For reasons that remain unclear, Tennent did not accompany Tone on his ill-fated expedition to Ireland under Admiral Bompart in October 1798 (two months after the last significant rebel resistance in the country had been broken).